elisagomezcambronero/Project-Top_Spotify_Songs_and_Artists/README.md

 - Main dataset: **"Spotify Top 200 Charts (2020-2021)"**
 This dataset includes information about all songs that have been on Spotify Top 200 Weekly (Global) charts in 2020 and 2021

-- Addtional dataset: **"Spotify Artist Metadata Top 10k"** that will add the following information about the artist: *gender, age, type, country* to the main dataset
+- Additional dataset: **"Spotify Artist Metadata Top 10k"** that will add the following information about the artist: *gender, age, type, country* to the main dataset

 ## Cleaning
 ----
 The data will be cleaned and manipulated to reveal interesting conclusions about the world of music in recent years.

 In the jupyter notebook: notebook/Spotify Cleaning you will find the cleaning process
- -   **"Spotify Top 200 Charts (2020-2021)"** shape is (1556, 22) and has the following columns: 'Highest Charting Position', 'Number of Times Charted', 'Week of Highest Charting', 'Song Name', 'Streams', 'Artist', 'Artist Followers', 'Song ID', 'Genre', 'Release Date', 'Weeks Charted', 'Popularity', 'Danceability', 'Energy', 'Loudness', 'Speechiness', 'Acousticness', 'Liveness', 'Tempo', 'Duration (ms)', 'Valence', 'Chord'
+ -   **"Spotify Top 200 Charts (2020-2021)"** has the following columns: 'Highest Charting Position', 'Number of Times Charted', 'Week of Highest Charting', 'Song Name', 'Streams', 'Artist', 'Artist Followers', 'Song ID', 'Genre', 'Release Date', 'Weeks Charted', 'Popularity', 'Danceability', 'Energy', 'Loudness', 'Speechiness', 'Acousticness', 'Liveness', 'Tempo', 'Duration (ms)', 'Valence', 'Chord'
 - With an inner merge with the dataset **"Spotify Artist Metadata Top 10k"** we will add to the dataset the following info:*gender, age, type, country* of the artist.
-Complete df.shape (1157, 26)
+- Complete df.shape (1157, 26)

 ### Cleaning Process:
 - df.dtypes: make sure the columns types are correct